n-ronn/nronn/README.md

 ## Background

-Some think Unix manual pages are a poor and outdated form of documentation.
-Ronn-NG
+Some think Unix manual pages are a poor and outdated form of documentation. nRonn
 disagrees:

 * Manpages follow a well defined structure that's immediately familiar.
 This